SomeAspy/T-Mail/docs/README.md

         -   `type` - The type of authentication to use.
 Can be `login` or `oauth2`
         -   `user` - The username to use for authentication
         -   `pass` - The password to use for authentication
+-   `googleSheets`:
+    -   `oAuthClientSecret` - The OAuth client secret to use for Google Sheets
+    -   `oAuthClientId` - The OAuth client ID to use for Google Sheets